-Instagram is the perfect social media platform for real estate — there’s plenty of opportunity to make followers ogle at property photos, fall in love with listings through innovative IG stories and get a sneak peek into your day-to-day business through IGTV.
-So, why are only 39 percent of agents regularly using the platform?
+Instagram is the perfect social media platform for real estate.
+There’s plenty of opportunities to make followers ogle at property photos, fall in love with listings through innovative IG stories and get a sneak peek into your day-to-day business through IGTV.
+So, why aren’t half of real estate agents regularly using the platform?

 “Instagram is sort of becoming the internet,” he said.
 “At a recent conference, someone said, ‘Facebook is Google, and Instagram is Google Images.’
 That’s the new internet, and that’s where people start now.”

-Smith sat down with Inman and shared the five most common mistakes agents make on Instagram and how they can fix them.
+Smith sat down with Inman and shared the five most common mistakes agents make on Instagram in 2021 and how they can fix them.

 “Links are not the preferred thing for social networks,” he noted.
 “These platforms want people to stay on their platforms, and they have to strike a balance between keeping traffic on their site and making it profitable for advertisers and marketers to use their site.”

-Smith says agents are used to pushing links to listings and websites, which makes Instagram difficult to use since there are only two places for this kind of information: in the biography section or in Instagram Stories.
+Smith says agents are used to pushing links to listings and websites, which makes Instagram challenging to use because there are only two places for this kind of information: in the biography section or Instagram Stories.